 Inclusion requires intention

-The Web, social media, apps and YouTube can all generally be accessed by most anyone (except those in totalitarian regimes).
+The Web, social media, apps, and YouTube can all generally be accessed by almost anyone (except those in totalitarian regimes).
 But this equal access to the use of the platform does not equate to equal access to the engines of innovation-building or building on those platforms.

 Some of the largest corporations on the forefront of innovation do emphasize diversity among their staff.
 But what’s needed even more is diversity within small-to-medium-sized businesses that are innovating in their own backyard for the common good of their community.

 There must be an earnest, grass-roots, pro-poor private-sector focus if we are to collectively capitalize on technology’s potential impact among those on the margins.

 One of the inspiring bright spots in the Upstate is the ever-growing number of collaborative workspace environments that by their very nature facilitate the organic development of business relationships and the resulting micro-innovation in proximity to others.

 The newest among those, which deserves noting, is Textile Hall.
 Its goal with regard to collaboration, impact, diversity, and mission is the next step towards employing the vehicle of business to help humans flourish.